Frequently Asked Questions

 How much data will be used while streaming a video?

-While streaming a video from this website, it will use approximately 5.3mb per minute (450kbps).
+While streaming a video from this website, it will use approximately 6mb per minute.

 How soon after a Council Meeting will the video be available to watch?

-In most cases, once a Council Meeting has concluded, the video will be available to watch online within two business days.
+In most cases, once a Council Meeting has concluded, the video will be available to watch online within five business days.
 These are available in the archive.

 Does Council have a Live Broadcasting Procedure?